SCOTLAND v ITALY, Saturday 29th August, 3.15pm

 Haymarket Station is a twenty minute walk west along Princes Street from Waverley.
 A further twenty minute walk from Haymarket will take you to BT Murrayfield along the "Murrayfield Mile".
 A queueing system is normally in place for supporters boarding trains at Haymarket station on match day.

 Full details of all Scotrail's services can be found on Scotrail's website.

 Trams run between York Place and Edinburgh Airport and there is a stop at BT Murrayfield Stadium.
 Trams run at least every five to six minutes immediately before and after the game.
 Tickets must be purchased before boarding - ticket vending machine can be found at all tram stops.
 Edinburgh Trams strongly recommend buying DAYtickets for all-day travel. .
 Full details on tram services can be found at www.edinburghtrams.com

 There are Park and Ride facilities that can be used when visiting BT Murrayfield, regardless of which direction you’re coming from.

 Opening times: Saturday from 5am until 1am (Sunday), Sunday from 5am until 00.30am (Monday).

+Just north of the Forth Road Bridge in Fife, this site has 1,040 spaces (37 disabled), parking is free and vehicles can be left overnight at no charge.
 If you intend to leave your vehicle overnight, please park in the multi-storey car park and provide details of your vehicle registration to the duty supervisor (in the facilities building).
-The following bus services call at Ferrytoll and pass Murrayfield Stadium:
+There is no direct bus route between Ferrytoll park and ride and BT Murrayfield Stadium, but there are regular buses into the city centre, with many connecting buses.
+The following bus services operate between Ferrytoll and Edinburgh:

-Scottish Citylink/Park's of Hamilton/Megabus Services M90, M91 and M92
+Scottish Citylink/Park's of Hamilton/Megabus Services M90 and M91